8wp/8wp/README.md

 **`First Year CS student, majoring in Artificial Intelligence and Data Analytics`**

-I'm an **indie backend developer**, crafting my ideas one line of code at a time.
+I'm an **indie fullstack developer**, crafting my ideas one line of code at a time.
 Every project I work on begins with an idea, and through coding, I aim to turn those ideas into solutions for real-life problems.
 This **GitHub** page is a collection of those projects — open for anyone to explore and use.
 As I continue my coding journey, I strive to refine my work and revisit past projects, improving them until they reach their full potential.

    <p align="left">
   <a href="https://discord.com/users/343551832670339072" target="_blank">